jithinkj/react-flask-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Requirements,you need to install three packages on your machine:

+Node.js: The JavaScript runtime that you will use to run your frontend project.

+Yarn: A package and project manager for Node.js applications.

+Python: A recent Python 3 interpreter to run the Flask backend on.

 Create python virtual environment
 ### cd api
 ### python3 -m venv venv